On a question of Slaman and Steel: Versions of Martin's conjecture for invariant functions from Turing to many-one degrees

 \section{Versions of Martin's conjecture for invariant functions from Turing to many-one degrees}

 In \cite{KM}, Kihara and Montalb\'an study uniformly degree invariant functions from Turing degrees to many-one degrees.
-One of our main results is that if Slaman and Steel's question has a positive answer, then there is a degree invariant function from Turing degrees to many-one degrees which is not uniformly Turing invariant on any pointed perfect set.
-In this section, we briefly discuss some open problems around such functions which are suggested by Kihara-Montalb\'an's work.
+One of our main results is that if Slaman and Steel's question has a positive answer, then there is a Borel degree invariant function $f \colon \cantor \to \cantor$ sending Turing degrees to many-one degrees which is not uniformly Turing invariant on any pointed perfect set, and is also everywhere $\leq_m$-incomparable with any given countable collection of functions from $\cantor$ to $\cantor$ whose values are all incomputable.
+In this section, we briefly discuss some open problems around such functions which are suggested by Kihara and Montalb\'an's work.